 The number of words in the English language has also increased over the centuries, primarily due to:

-absorbed vocabulary from a large number of other sources1, including Latin.
+- The influence of other languages.
+English “absorbed vocabulary from a large number of other sources,” including Latin.

 In this article, we’ll be looking at how many words are in the English language.
 We’ll also look at how many words the average person knows.
 Finally, we’ll compare the number of words in English to the number of words found in other languages.